caoymg/RecSys-Note/Adversarial/Adversarial Training/notes on FM-RT.md

 **3.2 Robust Certificates**

-To certificate the robustness of an instance whose predicted label is -1, we derive an upper bound of *𝛿* reached by all possible perturbations.
+To certificate the robustness of an instance whose predicted label is -1, we derive an upper bound of *𝛿* reached by all possible perturbations.
 Similarly, for the instance whose predicted label is 1, the lower bound of *𝛿* is derived.

 To compute the bound, the calculation of equation (5) is divided into two sub-problems.